University of FloridaSolutions for Your Life

 • the innocent landowner defense

-There is a defense that is not specifically listed, but may be used if a site is contaminated by pesticide application.
+There is an additional defense that is not specifically listed but that may be used if a site is contaminated by pesticide application.
 You would not be liable under CERCLA if you followed all label instructions under FIFRA.

-The third party defense may only be used when the third party is entirely responsible for the contamination and when there is no contract between the defendant and the third party.
-For example, this defense may not be used if there is a sales contract between the current owner (the defendant) and the prior owner (third party whose actions caused the contamination).
+The third-party defense may only be used when the third party is entirely responsible for the contamination and when there is no contract between the defendant and the third party.
+For example, this defense may not be used if there is a sales contract between the current owner (the defendant) and the prior owner (the third party whose actions caused the contamination).
 In that situation, the innocent landowner defense would apply.

-The security interest exemption protects lenders (such as banks) from liability when the lender acquires ownership through a default or foreclosure on a mortgage and does not participate in the management of the facility.
+The secured creditor exemption protects lenders (such as banks) from liability when the lender acquires ownership through a default or foreclosure on a mortgage and does not participate in the management of the facility.

-The innocent landowner defense applies when a new landowner did not know, and had no reason to know, that a previous landowner had contaminated the property.
+The innocent landowner defense applies when a new landowner did not know, and had no reason to know after making all appropriate inquiries into previous owners, uses, and environmental conditions of the property, that a previous landowner had contaminated the property.
 It can be very difficult for a new landowner to prove this defense.
-Even if an innocent landowner defense is successful, the innocent landowner must still provide proper notice for the contaminated site, take reasonable precautions to prevent the spread of the contamination, submit the contaminated site to any cleanup efforts prescribed, and accept stringent land use regulations that often prevent intended uses.
+Even if an innocent landowner defense is successful, the innocent landowner must still provide proper notice for the contaminated site, take reasonable precautions to prevent the spread of the contamination, submit the contaminated site to any cleanup efforts prescribed, and accept stringent land-use regulations that often prevent intended uses.

-Note: No indemnification clause will be effective in removing one's self from CERCLA liability.
+Note: No indemnification clause will be effective in removing oneself from CERCLA liability.

 What is an environmental audit?

-An environmental audit is an evaluation of the condition of land, and an appraisal of whether the lender or buyer is likely to become subject to some type of enforcement action.
+An environmental audit is an evaluation of the condition of the land and assesses whether the lender or buyer is likely to become subject to some type of enforcement action.
+An environmental audit entails a written report by an environmental professional that details the results of interviews with past and present owners, reviews of historical sources and government records, and visual inspection of the property and adjoining lands.

 Under CERCLA, all buyers, even buyers without knowledge of buried contaminants, may be held liable for cleanup costs.
-Thus buyers and lenders alike should conduct an audit before purchasing property that may be contaminated.
-This audit can help you avoid being made responsible for the prior owners' cleanup costs.
+Thus, buyers and lenders alike should conduct an audit before purchasing property that may be contaminated.
+This audit can help you avoid responsibility for the prior owners' cleanup costs.

 Why do an environmental audit?